 Just as you have to choose events carefully, you have to choose your online resources carefully.
 Critical evaluation are the key words here.
 Question everything.
 See how it fits in with your views and ethics.
 Does it challenge you to think differently?
 Or does it add to your understanding?
 Maybe it jars with your personal belief system?
 For example, I will discard anything that causes a dog distress.
 While I have studied pain and fear inducing methods and have sadly seen many of them in practice, they are not something that I include in my training toolbox.
 Just because someone who you might admire or follow suggests a technique, it does not mean that you have to replicate it.
 Or even agree with it.
 You must make your own informed evaluations however you choose to learn.

 Books and reading are still my go to method of learning, whether for dog training, baking or photography.
 If I want to know more and I can’t directly access an expert, I seek out a book in the topic.
 Again, online resources are wonderful.
 I can read many more research studies than ever before thanks to so many researchers publishing through open source portals.
-I’ve had my fair share of disappointments when picking up a much anticipated book only to discover that it’s full of punishment and misunderstandings of how dogs learn and what they need to have full, enriched lives.
-But it’s all information and it all helps me understand more about why I train as I do, and why and how I make the choices.
+I’ve had my fair share of disappointments.
+Picking up a much anticipated book only to discover that it’s full of punishment and misunderstandings of how dogs learn and what they need to have full, enriched lives is more than disappointing.
+But it’s all information.
+And it all helps me understand more about why I train as I do.
+And why and how I make the choices.

-Note: I originally posted this on my old website on 6th Jan 2020
+Note: I originally posted a version of this on my old website on 6th Jan 2020